 1. Pour the caramel in a microwave-safe bowl.
 (Cover the bowl loosely in case there's a blowout of sauce all over your microwave!)

-2. Then cook the vegan caramel sauce on high for 30 seconds.
+2. Then cook the sauce on high for 30 seconds.

-4. Then heat the caramel for an additional 5 or 10 seconds total time if needed until the vegan caramel sauce is nice and creamy.
+4. Then heat the caramel for an additional 5 or 10 seconds total time if needed until the caramel is nice and creamy.

 Dairy-free caramel sauce

-So how do you make a dairy-free, vegan caramel sauce?
+So how do you make dairy-free caramel?
 You use FULL FAT COCONUT CREAM.

 You must use full fat coconut cream in this recipe.
 No other kind will do.